How to Avoid The Heat Stress This Summer

 A few tips on how to dress to avoid the heat stroke:

-Hopefully the above mentioned information will be helpful and sufficient in tackling the summer illnesses effectively and one could enjoy all the fun that is in store this summer.
+Hopefully, the mentioned information will be helpful and sufficient in tackling the summer illnesses effectively and one could enjoy all the fun that is in store this summer.

 | May 15, 2017